 Skip to main content

 Milestones are simple checklist items that represent key moments in realizing the value of your product.
-They help you track progress that isn’t captured in use case calculations—like team onboarding completion, user adoption thresholds, or integration setup.
+They help you track progress that isn’t captured in benefit calculations—like team onboarding completion, user adoption thresholds, or integration setup.

 Think of milestones as: The story of implementation progress, while measurements tell the story of financial impact.